 - We expect the study to be approximately 1 year in length.

 - Applicants who have previously been successful in receiving ViiV Healthcare funding are eligible to apply.

 - Project applications can be from individual site teams, or collaborations, for example with academic partners.
 Applicants are encouraged to ensure a researcher with some experience in Implementation Science is part of the study team.
 Community workers and/or patient representation as an integral part of the project is also encouraged.

-- We expect to fund up to 12 implementation science studies.
+- We expect to fund up to 12 implementation sites.
 Specific budget expectations, and the process for agreeing this will be discussed in detail with shortlisted parties as part of clarifying the workshop selection process after 13th September 2019.
 We would expect funding to not exceed $100,000 for each study.
-Final budgets will be based upon the study agreed during the workshop and costs will be subject to fair market value assessment based upon the geographical location.
+Final budgets will be based upon the activities agreed during the workshop and costs will be subject to fair market value assessment based upon the geographical location.

 How do I express interest in being a study site?